ArminJo/PWMMotorControl/README.md

 - The CarMotorControl.cpp controls **2 motors simultaneously** like it is required for most **Robot Cars**.
 - To **compensate for different motor characteristics**, each motor can have a **positive** compensation value, which is **subtracted** from the requested speed if you use the `setSpeedCompensation()` functions.
 For car control, only compensation of one motor is required.

-The motor is mainly controlled by 2 dimensions:
+#### The motor is mainly controlled by 2 dimensions:
-1. Motor driver control / direction.
+1. **Direction** / motor driver control.
 Can be FORWARD, BACKWARD, BRAKE (motor connections are shortened) or RELEASE (motor connections are high impedance).
-2. Speed / PWM which is ignored for BRAKE or RELEASE.
+2. **Speed** / PWM which is ignored for BRAKE or RELEASE.
 Some functions allow a signed speed parameter, which incudes the direction as sign (positive -> FORWARD).

-Basic commands are:
+#### Basic commands are:
 - `init(uint8_t aForwardPin, uint8_t aBackwardPin, uint8_t aPWMPin)`.
 - `setSpeed(uint8_t Unsigned_Speed, uint8_t Direction)` or `setSpeed(int Signed_Speed)`.
 - `setSpeedCompensation(uint8_t aSpeedCompensation)` and `setSpeedCompensated(uint8_t Unsigned_Speed, uint8_t Direction)` or `setSpeedCompensated(int Signed_Speed)`.
 - `stop()` or `setSpeed(0)`.

-To go a specified distance (in 5mm/one encoder tick steps), use:
+#### To go a specified distance (in 5mm/one encoder tick steps), use:
 - `setDefaultsForFixedDistanceDriving()` to set minimal speed and maximal speed.
 Minimal speed is the PWM value where the motors start to move.
 It depends of the motor supply voltage.<br/>
 Maximal speed is the PWM value to use for driving a fixed distance.
 For encoder equipped motors the software generates a ramp up from minimal to maximal at the start of the movement and a ramp down to stop.
 - `calibrate()` to automatically set minimal speed for encoder motors.
 - `initGoDistanceCount(uint8_t Unsigned_DistanceCount,uint8_tDirection)` or `setSpeed(intSigned_DistanceCount)` - for non encoder motors a formula, using distance and the difference between minimal speed and maximal speed, is used to convert counts into motor driving time.
 - `updateMotor()` - call this in your loop if you use the start* functions.

-2 wheel car with encoders, slot-type photo interrupter, 2 LiPo batteries, Adafruit Motor Shield V2, HC-05 Bluetooth module, and servo mounted head down.
+2 wheel car from LAVFIN with 2 LiPo batteries case, and IR receiver, wires not shortened.
 ![2 wheel car](https://github.com/ArminJo/PWMMotorControl/blob/master/pictures/L298Car_TopView_small.jpg)

 # Compile options / macros for this library